saneeaman9/Pes_tlc/README.md

 ### Getting started with the Flow

-* In the OpenLane folder enther the following commands.
+* In the OpenLane folder enter the following commands.

 ```bash
 sudo make mount